rkfg/memetagfs/README.md

 You may move, rename and delete tags in the `tags` directory.
 If a tag has files on it you won't be able to delete such tag.

+## Subdirectories

+Another feature that `jtagsfs` lacks is subdirectories inside query results (`@`).
+Sometimes you want to group multiple files together but don't want to create a new tag just for that.
+For instance, you might have photos from a trip that fit several tags but you also want to organize them by location or year that don't need to be tags.
+You can simply create directories inside `@` and put your files there.
+It just works, the directory itself gets the assigned tags.
+It can contain files and other directories, there's no limit.

 ## Duplicates

 Due to the nature of semantic filesystems sometimes you can get more than one file with the same name in the query results.
 Consider the